shravandevadiga123/Fit-Pro/README.md

 - Class creation and attendance tracking
 - Authentication with email verification and password reset
 - Dashboard with modular navigation and user profile
-- Clean UI built with Tailwind CSS and React
+- Clean UI built with React

 ## Tech Stack